 Access this service

-The Compass Looked After and Adopted Children service accepts referrals from GPs, Practice Nurses and Secondary Mental Health Professionals.
+The Looked After and Adopted Children service accepts referrals from GPs, Practice Nurses and Secondary Mental Health Professionals.
 The referal will contain a brief history and a rating scale.

 If a young person’s social worker or foster carers are worried about them, they should contact the LAAC team and ask for an initial consultation.